tyanai/vManager-Plugin-Jenkins/README.md

 You can choose between two methodologies: \
 \
 **Sync Delete Methodology (built-in)**\
-In case you select the sync methodology, the plugin will call vManager vAPI during the build removal process for deleting the sessions that were created during that same build.\
+In case you select the sync methodology, the plugin will call Verisium Manager vAPI during the build removal process for deleting the sessions that were created during that same build.\
 With this option you can also supply a generic user/password to be used